-With this method the Master boiler will use two PID controls to simultaneously maintain the DHW and space heating setpoints.
+This Method works much the same as DHW METHOD 1, but also has the ability to provide space heating.
+The Master boiler will use two PID controls to simultaneously maintain the DHW and space heating setpoints.
 This method is determined by SETTINGS: DISTRIBUTED CONTROL: MASTER TYPE: Combination.